Avaiga/taipy-doc/docs/knowledge_base/tips/multipage_application/index.md

 ## Defining the Pages

-To make it simpler, we'll ensure that each page does not affect any other page.
+To make it simple, we'll ensure that each page does not affect any other page.
 In other words, when you do something on one page, it won't affect the other pages.
 We'll discuss how pages interact with each other in the second part of this series.